 Mardi Gras is traditionally celebrated on “Fat Tuesday,” the Tuesday before Ash Wednesday and the start of Lent.
 In many areas, however, Mardi Gras has evolved into a week-long festival.

-Mardi Gras 2018 occurs on Tuesday, February 13, though many places (such as New Orleans) begin their celebrations the weekend before, starting on February 9.
+Mardi Gras 2019 occurs on Tuesday, March 5, though many places (such as New Orleans) begin their celebrations the weekend before.